 As of the start of January 2022, all of our beers are gluten free, and that includes our cans, bottles, keg and now cask ales too.

-We have made sure that the beers in pub cellars will all now have the correct labelling, so if you ever want to check with your bar tender, they can see from the cask label that the beer is GF.
-From a marketing point of view, change is a gradual process, so currently the pump clips don’t show that the beers are GF, however we are working on badge updates which will show to customers that the beers are gluten free.
+We have made sure that the beers in pub cellars will all now have the correct labelling.
+If you ever want to check with your bar tender, they can see from the cask label that the beer is GF.
+From a marketing point of view, change is a gradual process.
+Whilst all our new seasonals and most of our core range cask pump clips have been changed over, there may still be old versions still on the bar without the GF symbol.
+If you’re unsure, just check with your server.

 It’s important to note that NOTHING has changed in the beer or our brewing process.
 Our casks have technically been GF for a good few years, it’s just that COVID delayed us getting everything ready, therefore the taste of the beer won’t change at all.

-We brew our beer in the same way as most microbrewers: The process starts off with gluten- containing grains including variously, but not exclusively; barley; wheat; rye and oats, and goes through a standard brewing process.
-The process changes at the point when we add an enzyme which removes the gluten to sub 20ppm (gluten free as per UK law) Technically, for the information of those people who are sensitive to even small trace elements of gluten, our beer is gluten removed, however this is not yet an approved term which we can apply to our labels.
+We brew our beer in the same way as most microbrewers: The process starts off with gluten- containing grains such as barley and wheat, (sometimes also other grains such as rye or oats) and goes through a standard brewing process.
+The process changes at the point when we add an enzyme which removes the gluten to sub 20ppm (gluten free as per UK law).
+Technically, for the information of those people who are sensitive to even small trace elements of gluten, our beer is gluten removed, however this is not yet an approved term which we can apply to our labels.

 We use an accredited laboratory to test our beer samples using the Elisa gluten test, and most samples come back much lower than the 20ppm standard, at sub 10ppm (this reading is the lowest the laboratory can record).
 Each beer from a new recipe is sent away to be tested and certified.
 Core range beers are tested when first produced, and are then tested on a regular basis throughout the year.
 Whilst all of our beers are brewed to GF standard, we don’t test every batch of our core range beers.
 For comparison however, industry standard Crossed Grain products are only required to be tested annually in order to use this label, and we test far more frequently than this.